irshad/RuffNotes/README.md

   </tbody>
 </table>

-<b>This Is "Irshad Ali" Senior Director of Design & Development at [PhoneRefer](https://www.phonerefer.com)
+This Is "Irshad Ali" Senior Director of Design & Development at [PhoneRefer](https://www.phonerefer.com)

 ## License & Copyright